RobertoPrevato/PythonUtilities/README.md

-# PythonUtilities
+# Python Utilities
-Personal utilities for Python
+Personal utilities and useful functions for Python projects.